 Preheat oven to 350F

-Cook Potatoes: Cut potatoes in one-inch slices ( if small, just half) and place in a large pot.
-Covered with one-inch salted water.
+Cook Potatoes: Cut potatoes in one-inch slices ( if small, just in half) and place in a large pot.
+Cover with one-inch salted water.
 Bring to a boil, lower heat, cover and simmer until very tender about 20-25 minutes.